EnMasseProject/enmasse/mqtt-over-amqp/docs/operations_publish.md

 * one link shared between messages published with QoS levels 0 and 1.
 * one link only for messages published with QoS 2, because recovering link could be needed.

-Both links are attached with :
+The link for QoS levels 0 and 1 is attached with :

 * rcv-settle-mode : first (0)
+* snd-settle-mode : unsettled (0)

+The link for QoS level 2 is attached with :

+* rcv-settle-mode : second (1)
 * snd-settle-mode : unsettled (0)

 The MQTT client sends _PUBLISH_ message to FE which maps the message to the following AMQP messages.